Video about Paloma on my YouTube channel.

-Some attribute the creation of the Paloma to the legendary Don Javier Delgado Corona, a former owner and bartender of La Capilla in Tequila, Mexico.
+The exact origins of the Paloma remain unclear, but we know it was already popular by the 1950s.
+Some credit its creation to the legendary Don Javier Delgado Corona, the former owner and bartender of La Capilla in Tequila, Mexico.
+However, no documentary evidence supports this claim.

-The simplest and most popular version of the Paloma is quite minimalistic: tequila and grapefruit soda in an ice-filled glass, quickly mixed.
-Optionally, a pinch of salt can be added.
+The simplest and most common version of the Paloma is refreshingly minimalistic: tequila and grapefruit soda poured over ice and stirred.
+A pinch of salt is optional.

 The International Bartenders Association (IBA) offers a slightly more complex variant, calling for: